-Kate has researched, written and edited books, articles, scholarly essays, online content, brochures and label copy.
+Kate has researched, written and edited books, articles, scholarly essays, online content, audio tours, brochures, and label copy.
 She is a reviewer of exhibitions and books and a commentator on the state of the museum field.
-She has authored, co-authored, and help shape museum installation (furnishing) plans, interpretive plans, museum planning documents and numerous successful grant applications.
+She has authored, co-authored, and help shape museum installation (furnishing) plans, interpretive plans, museum planning documents, and numerous successful grant applications.
 Her resume contains a more complete list of publications.

 BOOKS